abhishekpythons/OS-experiments/Arch+Hyprland.md

 grub-mkconfig -o /boot/grub/grub.cfg
 ```

-make sure you hav installed networkmanager and given sudo access to your user and setted up password also... without yhese 3 thing you wont be ale to access our newly installed setup
+make sure you have installed networkmanager and given sudo access to your user and setted up password also... without yhese 3 thing you wont be ale to access our newly installed setup

 ## Exit Chroot and Reboot
 ** Very important to save files properly